 The City of San Jose Department of Transportation currently leads this effort.
-They envision an automated transit network - similar to a Personal Rapid Transit system - of lightweight, automated computer-controlled vehicles operated on or suspended below an elevated guideway, similar to a horizontal elevator.
+They envision an automated transit network - similar to a Personal Rapid Transit system - of lightweight, automated computercontrolled vehicles operated on or suspended below an elevated guideway, similar to a horizontal elevator.

 The Airport People Mover project has completed a conceptual vehicle technology level analysis.
 On June 2016, the VTA Board of Directors approved additional funds for the Conceptual Alternatives Analysis phase in order to further define the route options, type of vehicle technology and to develop a funding/ business plan.
 The Conceptual Alternative Analysis would also include evaluation of a link between Diridon Station and airport facilities.
 Staff believes that this project will require a partnership between several agencies including the City of San Jose, City of Santa Clara, San Jose Airport, High Speed Rail and likely the private sector in order to develop and fund a fixed rail connection to the airport.

-VTA and the City of San Jose are coordinating a funding agreement for project Request for Proposal (RFP) development.
+VTA and the City of San Jose have executed a funding agreement in the amount of \$2.5M for project RFP development.
+RFP advertisement for services to Design, Build, Finance, Operate, and Maintain an alignment to connect SJC and Diridon Station was released in May 2022.